Durable Workflows¶

 sequenceDiagram

-participant WF as Workflow
+participant Worker as Workflow Worker

 participant DB as PostgreSQL